argoproj/argo-cd/docs/operator-manual/reconcile.md

 Argo CD allows ignoring resource updates at a specific JSON path, using [RFC6902 JSON patches](https://tools.ietf.org/html/rfc6902) and [JQ path expressions](https://stedolan.github.io/jq/manual/#path(path_expression)).
 It can be configured for a specified group and kind in `resource.customizations` key of the `argocd-cm` ConfigMap.

+!!!important "Enabling the feature"
     The feature is behind a flag.
 To enable it, set `resource.ignoreResourceUpdatesEnabled` to `"true"` in the `argocd-cm` ConfigMap.

 Following is an example of a customization which ignores the `refreshTime` status field of an [`ExternalSecret`](https://external-secrets.io/main/api/externalsecret/) resource: